THE ANNUAL GATHERING OF FANS OF OLD ROCK 'N ROLL AT THE SURF BALLROOM IN CLEAR LAKE, IOWA

 In the list of concerts on the following page, performers' names are given in alphabetical order, and I have just begun to list their order of appearance in parentheses after their names.
 Hopefully I am not missing any act.
 I would like to find out the names of all members of the Crystals, Diamonds, Drifters, Fantastic Convertibles, Fireballs, Playboys (Gary Lewis'), Rockin' Robyn, Tokens and Whitesidewalls as they appeared in these concerts, and photos I put on this site will hopefully jog some memories.
 (There were two separate groups of Diamonds and three of Drifters!)
 In 1993 and '96 it seems that the MC duties were up for grabs as (according to my photos) a number of MC's drifted through including Bill Griggs, popular ABC Radio DJ's Zippo & Maria, and Surf manager Bruce Christenson.

 The site of the airplane crash always draws visitors, and there is nothing like standing out in that field on a cold, windy February day by the marker at the site.
-It is almost precisely in the center of an area bounded by four roads as shown here, and one can reach the spot by walking 3/8 of a mile from either Fir Avenue or Gull Avenue along the south side of the same fence that appears in the 1959 photos shown here.
+It is almost precisely in the center of an area bounded by four roads as shown here, and one can reach the spot by walking 3/8 of a mile from either Fir Avenue or Gull Avenue along the south side of the same fence that appears in the old crash site photos of 1959.
 A 1994 aerial view is shown here with the arrow pointing at the crash site.
-(This aerial photo is a composite made from United States Geological Survey photos found on the Terraserver site.)
+(This aerial photo is a composite made from United States Geological Survey photos found on the Microsoft Research Maps site – formerly Terraserver-USA.)

 Sometimes those who played in the lounge in the afternoons rivalled the talent on stage Saturday night.
 One particularly accomplished and memorable group were The Roadhouse Rockers who appeared in 1994 and are now known as The Cadillac Angels.